coq/ceps/text/052-platform-release-cycle.md

 ## Coq's CI

-- must test **one configuration**: it cannot use one compiler version or compiler flavor to test one project, and a different one to test another one, since the platform can only have one
-- must test **all platform projects with ML parts**.
-The platform devs must ensure this invariant, since they are the ones adding packages to the platform
+For each project P included in the platform:

+- if P has ML code, then it must be tested using the **standard configuration**.
+  It can also be tested using another configuration.
+- if P is pure .v code we have two cases
+  - if it is a core platform component (has many users in the platform) the it must be tested using the standard configuration.
+It can also be tested using another configuration.
+  - if it is not a core component, then it can be tested with any configuration, or not tested at all (it must be tested by the platform's CI anyway)

+The decision of which is the "standard configuration" and the switch to a new one is subject to discussion between the Coq developers and the platform ones, and the switch should happen in a coordinated way.

+Moreover, Coq's CI must test:
-- must test a **selection of platform scripts** (to test the script themselves, not the build of platform packages).
+- a **selection of platform scripts**, to test the script themselves, not the build of platform packages.
 Currently the `-extent=i` platform flag makes it build only Coq+CoqIDE, that should be sufficient.

-- should test **key platform projects** (projects which are heavily depended upon in the platform, even if the are "pure .v projects", e.g. mathcomp).
-- can test anything else of course, including non standard configurations
+Coq's CI can test anything else of course, including non standard configurations and projects that are no in the platform.

 ## Platform CI